testharness.js API

 assert_readonly(object, property_name, description)

-Assert that object has a property named property_name and that the property is readonly.
+Assert that object has a property named property_name and that the property is not writable or has no setter.

 Arguments: